Happy Pride month, y’all!

 - Creating an inclusive family leave policy

-- Creating a roadmap of resources for trans employees looking to transition
+- Creating a roadmap of resources for trans and gender expansive employees wanting to transition

 - More fully testing anonymous hiring software across all open roles to determine if diversity is improved within candidate pools

 - Planning for an organization-wide DEI Audit in 2023